gne-ldh/PPS/Content/Notes/Files/Connect_to_remote_server.md

 	public_html

-If will display something about itself, and may include some welcome message.
+It will display something about itself, and may include some welcome message.
 The above message is the sample, The message, you get may be different.

 Now you have entered in to a remote server.
 That may be a computer on